 but any kind of mail will carry them.

 On her first day, Bissell raised $25.
 But when sales tapered off during the next several days, she realized that she was no longer on pace to reach her goal of $300.
 Desperate, she jumped on the train to Philadelphia, where she hoped to find a voice for her cause in The North American, one of the city’s most popular newspapers.
 She succeeded.
-Every day in The North American, articles appeared under the heading, “Stamp Out Tuberculosis.”
-Her Seals sold so quickly that she had to order another 250,000.
-The Philadelphia campaign caught the attention of President Theodore Roosevelt, who enthusiastically endorsed Bissell’s Seals.
+Every day articles appeared in the paper under the heading, “Stamp Out Tuberculosis.”
+One story was about the “ragged little newsboy” who bought a Christmas Seal early in the Philadelphia campaign.
+According to Leigh Mitchell Hodges, senior staff writer for The North American, the newsboy’s purchase of a Seal proved that people believed in the Christmas Seal Campaign and its goal to eradicate TB.
+With the articles in the newspaper, Bissell’s Seals sold so quickly that she had to order another 250,000.
+The Philadelphia campaign caught the attention of President Theodore Roosevelt, who enthusiastically endorsed the Seals.
 By the end of the Christmas season, Emily Bissell had raised $3,000.

 Christmas Seals and the American Red Cross